Mowje/hpka/README.md

 * HPKA-Req: all the details about the action type, username, public key, as described by the protocol below.
 * HPKA-Signature: the signature of the HPKA-Req field content with the host/path of the request concatenated to it (as part of the signed content)

 We should note that this solution as it is now is not safe from MITM attacks when not used over HTTPS (or a Tor hidden service).
 The HPKA-Req contains a timestamp, and as of now the [node-hpka](https://github.com/Tashweesh/node-hpka) implementations rejects payload older than 120 seconds.
 Hence, in case the connection to the server is not encrypted and/or not authenticated, it is possible that an attacker steals an HPKA and uses it within these 2 minutes...
-This flaw could be dodged by doing some thourough logging server-side for requests youngest than 2 minutes.
+This flaw MAY be dodged by doing some thorough logging server-side for requests younger than 2 minutes.

 If the headers mentioned above are not present in the HTTP request, then add a "HPKA-Available: 1" header when responding to the client.

-If some error occured or some mistake was made in the request, the reponse will have it's status code == 445.
+If some error occurred or some mistake was made in the request, the response will have it's status code == 445.
 In addition to that, it will also carry an additional "HPKA-Error" header; it's value will be just an error number according to the HPKA-Error protocol described below

 The signature algorithms that could be used (as of now) in HPKA are :